Ode to Psyche | John Keats’ tribute to the soul goddess

 The myth of Psyche

-This is the reason why Keats addresses her as the latest divinity of the Olympus.
+This is the reason why Keats addresses her as the latest divinity of Olympus.
 Psyche does not belong to the pantheon of classical gods.
-She gained the state of a goddess only at a later time, that is when she earned it with her suffering.
-Because of this, in Keats’ Ode, Psyche is said to have no choirs, no altars, no temples dedicated to her worship.
-She has become immortal in a modern time, when the golden age of Olympus was already over.
+She gained the state of a goddess only later, and that is when she earned it with her suffering.
+Because of this, in Keats’ Ode, Psyche is said to have no choirs, no altars, and no temples dedicated to her worship.
+She has become immortal in a modern time when the golden age of Olympus was already over.

 O latest born and loveliest vision far

 Fairer than these, though temple thou hast none,

 It is at this point that the figure of the poet intervenes directly.
 He wishes to compensate for the lack of devotion to this goddess with his poetic art.
 Keats proclaims himself the priest of the only goddess left to shine on the ruins of Olympus.
 He proposes, with this Ode, to create a temple for Psyche in his mind.
 The solution to the unfair treatment of Psyche, the belate divinity, is the individual veneration of the poet.